1000-976-Great Vocals

 Writer/Composer: Al Hoffman / Al Goodhart / Ed Nelson

-In the 40s and the 50s Billy’s velvety baritone voice was the touchstone of vocal jazz delivery.
-His signature song shows perfect jazz interpretation.
+In the 1940s and 50s, Billy’s velvety baritone voice was the touchstone of vocal Jazz / Blues delivery.
+His signature song shows perfect Jazz interpretation.

 981. LOVE IS ALIVE (1976)